wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/04-submitting-your-theme.md

 If a theme ticket has no update from the theme reviewer within the first 48 hours after assignment, you can request that the theme is returned to the new queue, and a new reviewer is assigned.

-Any communication between the theme reviewer and the theme author will take place in the trac ticket, and the theme author will be notified of any issues that need to be addressed.
+Any communication between the theme reviewer and the theme author will take place in comments in the trac ticket, and the theme author will be notified of any issues that need to be addressed.

 Trac automatically sends an email to the theme author when the ticket is updated, so it's important to keep an eye on your email for any updates.
 This will be the email you used when you registered your WordPress.org account.